 Plays a bit like: N’Golo Kante

 Samassekou grew up idolising attacking players but developed instead into an accomplished defensive operator.
-He breaks up play at the base of the midfield with some smart tackling in the often high-energy style of Chelsea and France World Cup winner N’Golo Kante, and Salzburg’s aggressive, high-pressing style mean his batteries rarely run short.
-The 23-year-old seldom scores goals, but he has a good touch and more often than not looks to play the ball forward.
-His eye for a pass is also reminiscent of one of his role models and fellow countrymen – the former Barcelona and Roma holding midfielder Seydou Keita.
+He breaks up play at the base of the midfield with some smart tackling in the often high-energy style of Chelsea and France World Cup winner N’Golo Kante.
+The 25-year-old seldom scores goals, but he has a good touch and more often than not looks to play the ball forward.
+His eye for a pass is also reminiscent of one of his role models and fellow countrymen - the former Barcelona and Roma holding midfielder Seydou Keita.

 Did you know?

-Samassekou is the fourth member of Salzburg’s double-winning side from 2018/19 to leave Austria for the Bundesliga in the close season.
+Samassekou was the fourth member of Salzburg's double-winning side from 2018/19 to leave Austria for the Bundesliga the following close season.
 Stefan Lainer followed former Salzburg coach Marco Rose to Borussia Mönchengladbach, while Hannes Wolf moved to Leipzig and Xaver Schlager is now at Wolfsburg.
-In January 2019, Samassekou’s old club colleague and current midfield partner with Mali, Amadou Haidara, also moved from Austria to Germany when he signed up with Leipzig.
-French defender Dayot Upamecano, also at Leipzig, is another of his former Salzburg teammates.
+In January 2019, Samassekou's old club colleague and current midfield partner with Mali, Amadou Haidara, also moved from Austria to Germany when he signed up with Leipzig.
+French defender Dayot Upamecano, currently at Bayern Munich after initially moving to Leipzig, is another of his former Salzburg teammates.

 What they’re saying: